 Want to know what this is all about?
 Well…

-Honestly this weblog is simply a chronicle of this very bizarre journey I’ve been on since January of 2012.
+This weblog is simply a chronicle of this very bizarre journey I’ve been on since January of 2012.
 Being diagnosed, the treatment that followed, the process one has to go through to get on a heart transplant list, and the emotions that tag along with it.

 Sometimes it’s kind of funny, sometimes it’s sad, and sometimes it can get really scary.
 Not just for me but for my family and friends around me.
 This weblog is a sort of like therapy for me to purge some of the thoughts in my head and maybe in the process of doing that someone else in a similar situation might not feel as alone with their feelings as I’ve felt.